Create a medallion architecture in a Microsoft Fabric lakehouse

 dfUpdates.alias('updates'),

-'silver.CustomerName = updates.CustomerName AND silver.Email = updates.Email'
+'gold.CustomerName = updates.CustomerName AND gold.Email = updates.Email'

 ) \